codertrivedi/codertrivedi/README.md

 </p>

 ---
+### 🔭 What I am currently working on
+- Event.ai: Imagine you are an event photographer.
+You come home after shooting a 1000 images and videos for a concert shoot.
+You are tired but the client requested you send them an image of the artist jumping.
+Scrolling through all the images and videos to find the perfect frame with the exact description takes time.
+Event.ai skips all that manual work.
+You can upload the images and directly ask the chatbot to fetch the top k images where the artist is jumping, or with the audience or has fire in the background.
+- Future features that just make sense: 1.
+Adding an auto enhance feature for photos 2.
+Adding a custom LUT button where photographers can upload custom color grades that suit them.
+---

 ### 🚀 What I do
 - **Generative-AI @ Cognizant** – design AI-chatbot pipelines, fine-tune LLMs with Retrieval-Augmented Generation (RAG) and vector search